 Example 1: If a backup takes longer than a 24 hour period to run due to the size of data.
-In this case you may opt to set the threshold to 1.5 or 2 days.
+In this case you may opt to set the threshold to 2 days.

 Example 2: You have a workstation backup that you may not want to report every failure on and so you can increase the threshold.
-Some of our customers don't want to be notified every day if their backup fails so we adjust the threshold to something acceptable for them.
+Some of our customers don't want to be notified every day if the backup fails so we adjust the threshold to something acceptable for them.
 It is usually best practice to make sure the client signs off on a change that could impact recover-ability.
 In some cases we set these to 7 days for our workstations.

 During the period when you extend a backup the system will show it as a warning instead of a failure or no result.